MichaelCade/90DaysOfDevOps/2023/day60.md

 - Simplified multi-tenancy: Projects enable better isolation between users and teams, ensuring that each group works within its own environment without impacting others.
 - Access control: Projects facilitate role-based access control (RBAC), allowing administrators to define and manage user permissions at the project level.
-- Resource quotas and limits: Projects support setting resource quotas and limits to prevent over consumption of cluster resources by individual projects.
+- Resource quotas and limits: Projects support setting resource quotas and limits to prevent overconsumption of cluster resources by individual projects.

 ## Creating and Configuring an OpenShift Project